MGCarta/oncovi/README.md

 4. The resulted dictionary is saved under the name ```cosmic_all_dictionary.txt``` and must be provided to OncoVI for the evaluation of the oncogenicity guidelimes.

 ### ClinVar resources
 Due to size constraints the [ClinVar](https://www.ncbi.nlm.nih.gov/clinvar/) resources utilised by the functional annotation STEP cannot be uploaded on the GitHub repo.
-However, here is a user-friendly guide on how to download and handle ClinVar data to make it usable by the functional annotation STEP.
+Here, a user-friendly guide on how to download and handle ClinVar data to make it usable by the functional annotation STEP.

 1. The ```variant_summary.txt.gz``` file was downloaded from the [ftp site](https://ftp.ncbi.nlm.nih.gov/pub/clinvar/tab_delimited/);
 2. The data set was reduced to columns: GeneSymbol, ClinicalSignificance, Chromosome, Start, VariationID, ReferenceAlleleVCF, AlternateAlleleVCF, ReviewStatus, NumberSubmitters;